toBeOfUse/Twitter-Archive-Browser/docs/api.rst

 API Documentation
 ###################

 All API requests must contain an Authorization cookie obtained from /api/authenticate.
 All query string parameters are required unless otherwise indicated.
 Page numbers start at 1.
-When a single name for a user is to be displayed, standard practice is to go with the nickname if it is exists, the display name if it is known but there is no nickname set, and "mystery user @11111" otherwise, with the user's id as the number.
-User-sidecar requests (as labeled below) come in the form of objects with a "results" key pointing to the main payload of the request and a "users" key pointing to an object mapping user ids onto objects containing "handle", "display_name", "nickname", and "avatar_url" fields.
+User-sidecar requests (as labeled below) come in the form of objects with a "results" key pointing to the main payload of the request and a "users" key pointing to an object mapping user ids onto objects containing "id", "handle", "display_name", "nickname", and "avatar_url" fields.
+The standard way to display a user's name is "display name (@handle) | nickname if it exists".

 Authorization
 ================